IndiGo: History

 In January 2023, the airline became the first Indian airline to have a fleet of more than 300 aircraft.
 In February 2023, the airline inducted its first wide-body aircraft, a wet-leased Boeing 777-300ER, to its fleet.
 In June 2023, the airline placed an order for 500 Airbus A320neo family aircraft, the largest aircraft order in commercial aviation history.
 As of November 2023, IndiGo had a 61.8% domestic market share.
 In December 2023, IndiGo became the first Indian airline to have carried over 100 million passengers in a calendar year.

-In April 2024, it formally entered the wide-body space by placing an order of 30 A350-900s, with 70 options for $5 billion.
-The delivery of these aircraft will commence in 2027.
-On 14 November 2024, the airline's first A321neo with IndiGo's new business class product, IndiGoStretch, entered service.
+In April 2024, it placed an order for 30 A350-900 aircraft, with an additional option for 70 aircraft in a deal valued at $5 billion.
+The delivery of these aircraft is expected to commence in 2027.
+On 14 November 2024, the airline introduced business class in select flights.

+In December 2025, IndiGo experienced a major scheduling crisis, which led to the cancellation of thousands of flights.
+The issue arose after its failure to adjust to the new flight crew time limitations mandated by the DGCA.
+The crisis started on 2 December and the airline, which had a domestic market share of more than 60%, cancelled nearly 4,500 flights over the next ten days.
+In the aftermath of the operational disruptions, CEO Pieter Elbers resigned on 10 March 2026, with managing director Rahul Bhatia assuming management of the airline as the interim CEO.
+On 31 March 2026, IndiGo named Irish aviation executive Willie Walsh as its next chief executive officer.
+At the time he was the director general of the International Air Transport Association (IATA) (and was contracted to remain at IATA until 31 July 2026).
+On 3 August 2026, Walsh assumed office as CEO, succeeding Bhatia, who continued as the airline's managing director.

+In August 2026, a report indicated that IndiGo was in a preliminary discussion with Embraer for a possible purchase of a large number of E-Jet E2 aircraft as a replacement for its existing ATR 72-600 fleet.
+Embraer has also signed an agreement with Adani Group of India for a local production line for Embraer E-Jet family subject to a cumulative firm order for 200 aircraft from Indian airlines.